Skip to cookie consent Skip to main content

 “When it comes to open flames and barbeques, it’s important to be attentive to young children so they don’t get burned,” says Dr. Threadgill.

 Burns aren’t the only risks at a barbeque.
-Also be aware of food that sits out too long.
-If a dish that’s supposed to be served cold has warmed up, it’s a good idea to skip it to avoid food poisoning.
-Learn more about food safety at barbeques and get more tips to help prevent and treat burns.
+Also be aware of BBQ food safety tips for your next party.
+For example, be careful to avoid food that sits out too long.
+If a dish that’s supposed to be served cold has warmed up, it’s a good idea to skip it to reduce the risk of food poisoning.

 Margaret Threadgill, MD